 LEARN MORESupport teachers by providing students individualized help with classroom writing projects.
 Sessions happen in Chicago Public Schools.

-LEARN MORESupport students in small groups on writing, drafting, and publishing projects during thematic Field Trips at 826CHI.
+LEARN MORESupport students in small groups on writing, drafting, and publishing projects during thematic Field Trips in classrooms throughout the city

 LEARN MOREServe as an ambassador for 826CHI at fundraisers, volunteer gatherings, student readings, and other events at 826CHI and across Chicago.